msaribekyan/cobalt-f405/README.md

 ### Microcontroller

-Although the STM32F405 is still a good choice for flight controllers today, other more powerful microcontrollers also exist that are more powerful.
+Although the STM32F405 is still a good choice for flight controllers today, other more powerful microcontrollers also exist.
 [Betaflight guidlines](https://betaflight.com/docs/development/manufacturer/manufacturer-design-guidelines) suggest not using more than 4 motor outputs for STM32F4 or STM32F7 type microcontrollers.

 ### PCB